apollographql/apollo-client-nextjs/package/README.md

 });
 ```

-This link combines the behaviour of both `RemoveMultipartDirectivesLink` and `AccumulateMultipartResponsesLink` into a single link.
+This link combines the behavior of `RemoveMultipartDirectivesLink` and `AccumulateMultipartResponsesLink` into a single link.

 ### Debugging